 Award: NFQ Level 10 Major Award

-This programme is for professionals who wish to:
+This course is for professionals who wish to:

 - Evaluate the relevance of current and emerging theories and practices within your area.